Lenovo Phab 2

 CommentARM Mali-T720: Integrated graphics card in ARM based SoCs.
 Can be configured with up to 8 cores (T720 MP8) and 650 MHz core clock (at 28nm).
 Supports OpenGL ES 3.1, OpenCL 1.1, DirectX 11 FL9_3, and Renderscript.
 These graphics cards are not suited for Windows 3D games.
 Office and Internet surfing however is possible. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

-MT8735: » Further information can be found in our Comparison of Mobile Processsors.
+MT8735: ARM based quad-core SoC (4x Cortex-A53 at up to 1.3 GHz) with 64-Bit support and an integrated LTE radio.» Further information can be found in our Comparison of Mobile Processsors.

 Only a few smartphones have larger screens.